jonlein/aws-tasks/databaseServer.md

 ### Step 1: Create an EC2 Instance

-For your EC2 instance, please allow SSH traffic from anywhere and create a ssh key pair so that you can log in to the EC2 instance.
+For your EC2 instance, please allow SSH traffic from anywhere and create a ssh key pair (if needed) so that you can log in to the EC2 instance.
+(At this point, you already have key pairs so it is better to use the existing one)

 ***Run the following command to update the software on your EC2 instance and install the Apache web server, PHP, and MariaDB software.***
 ```